Mihindig/Windows-event-log-ART-detection/README.md

 - Selected a relevant MITRE ATT&CK technique (e.g., Persistence - BITS Jobs [T1197]) to simulate adversary behavior.
 - Utilized PowerShell to execute the BITS Jobs attack simulation (T1197), generating telemetry data and logs for Splunk ingestion.

+### Adversary Simulation (Persistence Tactic):

+- Selected a relevant MITRE ATT&CK technique (e.g., Persistence - BITS Jobs [T1197]) to simulate adversary behavior.
+- Utilized PowerShell to execute the BITS Jobs attack simulation (T1197), generating telemetry data and logs for Splunk ingestion.

+### Log Analysis in Splunk:

+- Queried Splunk logs for the BITS Jobs technique (T1197) and refined the query to extract relevant data (e.g., time, parent image, command line).
+- Organized the results in a clear, readable table format for effective analysis and identification of potential malicious activity.

+### MITRE ATT&CK Validation:

+- Cross-referenced Splunk findings with the MITRE ATT&CK framework to validate detection of the simulated attack.
+- Focused on key indicators (e.g., “transfer”) to identify behaviors matching known adversary tactics.
+- Categorized findings as legitimate or suspicious based on ATT&CK’s detection recommendations.

+### System Cleanup:

+- After completing the analysis, removed all generated telemetry and logs to restore the VM environment to its original state, ensuring it was clean and secure.

+#### SCREENSHOTS